 Program Overview

-Make more than a living.
-Build the future by entering the Trades.
-This Construction Techniques program is designed to provide you with choices when considering a career in the Skilled Trades sector.
-It exposes you to a variety of trades allowing you to determine which one interests you the most.
+Make more than a living––build the future by entering the Trades.
+The one-year Construction Techniques certificate program gives you choices when considering a career in the Skilled Trades sector.
+We’ll introduce you to a variety of trades so you can determine which one interests you the most.

 Full Description